Callum-OP/Art-Media-App/README.md

 # How to run

-To run the backend API, change into ArtMediaAPI directory and type the command: python manage.py runserver.
-To run the frontend change into ArtMediaSite directory and type the command: ng serve.
-To view the site go to:
+To run the backend API, change into ArtMediaAPI directory and type the command: python manage.py runserver To run the frontend change into ArtMediaSite directory and type the command: ng serve To view the site go to: http://localhost:4200/posts
-  http://localhost:4200/posts